HL7/case-reporting/input/pagecontent/electronic_reporting_and_surveillance_distribution_ersd_transaction_and_profiles.md

   &lt;/codeFilter&gt;
 &lt;/input&gt;</code></pre>

+> Note to implementers: The logic used throughout the reporting workflow definition assumes the data provided as input is valid.
+For example, an Encounter with a status of in-progress is assumed to have a period element with a start date specified.
+Implementations may account for differences in the way the clinical system represents encounter information by adjusting the data using context in the reporting application to meet these assumptions.

 ##### Process

 Process is represented using the `action` elements of the PlanDefinition.
 A PlanDefinition can have any number of `action` elements, and each action may have any number of child `action` elements, allowing a hierarchy of actions to be constructed.
 In addition, the `relatedAction` element of each action allows dependencies between actions to be expressed.
 For example, action A starts 5 minutes before action B.